-Professor Aslıgül Göçmen's primary research and teaching interests are in the areas of urban environmental sustainability, the role of planners in promoting environmental stewardship, and the application of spatial analysis and geographic information science and systems in urban, environmental and regional planning.
-She holds a joint appointment at URPL and UW Extension Community, Natural Resources, and Economic Development Program as a GIS Specialist.
+Professor Aslıgül Göçmen's primary research and teaching interests are in the areas of environmental land use planning, urban environmental sustainability, the role of planners in promoting environmental stewardship, and GIS in urban and environmental planning.

 Professor Aslı (pronounced as: äsla) Göçmen received a Ph.D degree in Urban, Technological, and Environmental Planning at the University Of Michigan in 2006.
 She holds a Bachelor's and a Master's degree in planning from the Middle East Technical University in Ankara, Turkey, and the University of Cincinnati respectively.
 She has practiced professionally as a planner and GIS specialist in local and regional planning offices in the metropolitan Cincinnati area.

 Göçmen, Z. A. 2016.
 Web-based GIS: Experience and Perspectives from Planners and Implications for Extension Professionals.
 Journal of Extension.
 54 (6). https://joe.org/joe/2016december/a4.php